 Immunizations

 The immunizations listed below are required of all students.
 The cost of all immunizations will be the responsibility of the student and/or guarantor.
-UT Health San Antonio utilizes SentryMD as our secure records vendor to manage all health record requirements.
-To submit immunization records, please visit https://mysentrymd.com/SSO/Login.aspx?institution=UTHealth or if you have questions please contact their representatives via email at UTHSA@SentryMD.com.
+UT San Antonio Health Science Center utilizes SentryMD as our secure records vendor to manage all health record requirements.
+To submit immunization records, please visit https://mysentrymd.com/SSO/Login.aspx?institution=UTHealth or if you have questions, please contact their representatives via email at UTHSA@SentryMD.com.

 Hepatitis B

-All students enrolling at UT Health San Antonio must be immunized against Hepatitis B. The Hepatitis B vaccine and a positive titer (IgG) confirming immunity is required (must include a copy of the laboratory report documenting the quantitative value of the titer).
+All students enrolling at UT San Antonio Health Science Center must be immunized against Hepatitis B. The Hepatitis B vaccine and a positive titer (IgG) confirming immunity is required (must include a copy of the laboratory report documenting the quantitative value of the titer).

 Bacterial Meningitis

-Pursuant to SB 1107 enacted by the State of Texas, all new students enrolling in the health science center must provide proof that the meningitis vaccination was administered at least 10 days prior to the first day of the term.
+Pursuant to SB 1107 enacted by the State of Texas, all new students enrolling at UT San Antonio Health Science Center must provide proof that the meningitis vaccination was administered at least 10 days prior to the first day of the term.
 Bacterial meningitis vaccinations must have been received or renewed within the last 5 years.
+The university requires the MCV4 (meningococcal conjugate) vaccine, which protects against the most common strains that cause bacterial meningitis among young adults.
 The legislation provides for some exceptions:

 Bacterial meningitis is a serious, contagious, potentially deadly disease that can progress extremely fast, so take utmost caution.
 It is an inflammation of the membranes that surround the brain and spinal cord.
 The bacteria that causes meningitis can also infect the blood.
 This disease strikes about 3,000 Americans each year, including 100–125 on college campuses, leading to 5–15 deaths among college students every year.
 There is a treatment, but those who survive may develop severe health problems or disabilities.
 Keeping up to date with recommended immunizations and maintaining health habits, such as getting plenty of rest and avoiding close contact with sick people, are ways to prevent meningitis.